MaximilianLombardo/PySCES/docs/README.md

 Updates to the implementation plan based on progress and new insights.
 This document provides information about changes to the original plan and adjustments to the project roadmap.

+### validation_tests.md

+A comprehensive plan for validating the PySCES pipeline, including input data validation, algorithm validation, and edge case handling.
+This document outlines the tests that should be implemented to ensure the correctness and robustness of the pipeline.

+### test_status.md

+A document outlining the current status of tests in the PySCES project and the plan for improving test coverage.
+This document provides information about the current state of unit tests, manual validation, and the plan for implementing comprehensive validation tests.

+### implementation_gameplan.md

+A detailed implementation plan for the next phase of the PySCES project, focusing on three key areas: input data structure validation, comprehensive pipeline testing, and MLX/GPU acceleration for VIPER.
+This document outlines the objectives, implementation plans, and expected outcomes for each focus area.

 ## Additional Documentation

 Additional documentation can be found in the following locations: